 - Spoon the tabbouleh onto a large serving dish, then top with the chopped vegetables.

-- Place the griddled feta in the centre, drizzle with a little extra virgin olive oil (True Tuscan adds a nice peppery finish) To serve, crumble the feta over the top.
+- Place the griddled feta in the centre, drizzle with a little extra virgin olive oil (True Tuscan adds a nice peppery finish, or try our new Lemon Infused EVOO) To serve, crumble the feta over the top.
 Delicious served with crusty bread.